 This is the analysis and findings of how we manage our existing student clinical placements informed by intensive sector engagement activity, data and other research.
-We’re now using this current state analysis to inform a design and consultation process with the sector for the new system.
+We’re using this current state analysis to inform a design and consultation process with the sector for the new system.

-What’s happening next
+What’s happening next:

 - More than 183,000 weeks of placements are completed every year (not including medical students).